ajuluc/DiscoverFunTimes/02-modules.md

 Now let's load the modules we found out about earlier:

-    $ module load gnu-4.4-compilers
-    $ module load fftw-3.3.3
-    $ module load platform-mpi
-    $ module load python-3.5.2
+    $ module load python/3.7.1

-Or you could do them all in one go (but in the correct order):
+Or (if you wanted 3.7.0 with pytorch) with the pre-requisites:

-    $ module load gnu-4.4-compilers fftw-3.3.3 platform-mpi python-3.5.2
+    $ module load openmpi/3.1.1 python/3.7.0

 And try again: